rando-idiot/CelesteBOT/README.md

 > :warning: **Caution:** The bot is still under development so bug *are* to be expected.

+> :memo: By using the bot, you agree to the CelesteBOT's [Terms of Service](https://github.com/UltimateCartX/CelesteBOT/blob/main/TOS.md) and [Privacy Policy](https://github.com/UltimateCartX/CelesteBOT/blob/main/PRIVACY.md)

 # Credits
 The textures used to create dialog boxes are from the game [Celeste](https://www.celestegame.com/) and are owned by [Maddy Makes Games, Inc](https://www.maddymakesgames.com/)